 NEET 2026

-The National Testing Agency (NTA) will conduct the National Eligibility cum Entrance Test (NEET) 2026 in May 2026.
+The National Testing Agency (NTA) will conduct the National Eligibility cum Entrance Test (NEET) 2026 on May 03, 2026.
 Being the largest medical entrance exam in India, NEET 2026 will be the gateway for admission into MBBS, BDS, B.V.Sc, and AYUSH courses in both government and private medical colleges across the country.

 The exam will be held in offline mode (pen-and-paper) and will be available in 13 languages.
 It will consist of 180 multiple-choice questions from Physics, Chemistry, and Biology.
 Candidates will be awarded +4 marks for every correct answer, while 1 mark will be deducted for each wrong attempt.
 The NEET 2026 application form will be released on the official NTA website: exams.nta.ac.in/NEET.